kfenggg/python-FDGH-completion/README.md

 # python-FDGH-completion
-This repo has pics to show completion of NDD prereqs
+This repo contains pics showing completion of NDD prereqs